 A Delaware LLC has the ability to be treated as a pass-through entity for tax purposes.
 As such, it is considered a hybrid business formation that combines some of the best features of corporations and partnerships.

-An LLC is a relatively new type of entity in the United States.
+A Limited Liability Company (LLC) is a relatively new type of entity in the United States.
 If properly structured, it combines the limited liability of a corporation with the pass-through taxation of a partnership.
 However, it is important to clarify that while LLCs can be treated as legal partnerships, they are not corporations.
-Owners—or members, as they are called in an LLC structure—can be individuals or any type of entity, from anywhere in the world, and are unlimited in number.
+Owners (or members, as they are called in an LLC structure) can be individuals or any type of entity, from anywhere in the world, and are unlimited in number.

 The features of a Delaware limited liability company, when combined with non-U.S. source income, mean non-resident aliens of the United States can avoid U.S. taxation when using an LLC.